Hamidalavi/examid-gaming-journey/README.md

 **Being a Pro**:
 4. I practiced playing three fingers a lot; at first my index finger hurts and the knuckle was numb.
 But I felt very good about the pain and saw it as going to the gym
 5. After two weeks, the pain and numbness were gone; and I could **subconsciously and intuitively** play games with four or even six fingers.
 It was like an achievement that had been unlocked
+6. I hold the phone on my fingers and top of metacarpal (instead of resting it on my palm) to give my fingers and thumb muscles more space to move and doing touch more comfortable
-6. Playing **fast hand** games which makes the brain perform touches faster and more accurately
+7. Playing **fast hand** games which makes the brain perform touches faster and more accurately
-7. Top of first knuckle and the right side of right thumb finger and the left side of left thumb finger touch the screen for more precision clicking and tracking
+8. Top of first knuckle and the right side of right thumb finger and the left side of left thumb finger touch the screen for more precision, clicking and tracking
+9. I do a lot of strafing while aiming, because it makes me more accurate when shooting
+10. Now I'm **focusing on enemies** instead of center dot, crosshair and environment.
+I can play shooter games even without crosshair; it just indicates the middle of the touch screen, the main thing is focusing on every phone pixel you want to do
+11. Congratulations, Examid is now going to be a Pro Player at **touch**

 > [!CAUTION]
 **This gaming journey belongs only to Examid and has nothing to do with other gamers.
 Everyone's journey is different according to their circumstances and situations**